Underdogsv/AppiumTestFramework/README.md

 You can execute test from command line using:
 - mvn clean test

+Or in case below you will execute Cucumber runner with retry suit which rerun failed scenarios)
+- mvn test -DxmlFilePath=TestNG
+-
-Aslo using command line you can run tests and set some configuration variable (e.g deviceName, IP-addess, port,):
+Aslo using command line you can run tests and set some configuration variable (e.g deviceName, IP-address, port,):
 - mvn clean test -DipAddress={your address}

 After execution of the scripts framework will provide you cucumber report in ease to understand view: